 Austria is a fantastic location to consider for your September skiing trip.
-The Hintertux and Molltal glaciers in Austria are already open for the 2018-2019 ski season.
+The Hintertux and Molltal glaciers in Austria are already open for the 2019-2020 ski season.
 The Hintertux glacier actually advertises itself as Austria’s only year round ski resort and ‘the place to be’ in autumn for those who ‘can’t wait until the coming winter season’.
 However, the Dachstein, Kaunertal, Kitzsteinhorn, Pitztal, Stubai and Solden glaciers are also due to open in September and by the end of the month, almost half the open areas in the northern hemisphere will be in Austria.

 Zermatt and Saas Fee are currently open in Switzerland.
 Not only is Zermatt the highest ski resort in Europe, it is also open 365 days a year for the public to enjoy.
-Construction on its new ‘world’s highest lift’ up to the Klein Matterhorn will also conclude at the end of September and it will then be available for public use.
+Construction on its new ‘world’s highest lift’ up to the Klein Matterhorn concluded in 2018 and it now boasts stunning views from its restaurant and observation deck all year round.

-Passo Stelvio is currently open and Val Senales is due to open on 15th September for its long 18-19 season that ends in May.
+Passo Stelvio is currently open and Val Senales is due to open at the end of September for its long 2019-20 season that ends in May.
 Both resorts have slopes to suit all capabilities, from beginners to advanced skiers, and at Tiroli Kinderland, which neighbours Val Senales, children are able to gain their first experience on the ski slopes.